bluegreen-labs/weahtr/README.md

 For now no `pip` based install is supported.
 You can install the package by working in editor mode (if under development), or through a linked `pip` install.
 This works both in a Docker or in normal install, given that requirement are met.
-Editting mode also allows you to dynamically change the code.
+Editing mode also allows you to dynamically change the code.
+Note that the package must be available on the mounted Docker volume.

 For editor mode use:
 ```bash